-Research and development costs associated with our hotspot mutation-based therapies for the three months ended January 31, 2020 decreased approximately \$0.2 million to \$0.6 million compared to the same period in 2019.
-The decrease is attributable to the startup costs associated with the initiation of the Phase 1/2 clinical trial in the first quarter of fiscal 2019.
-We have completed enrollment in Part A, in monotherapy, and the study is currently open for enrollment in combination with pembrolizumab at five sites across the U.S. In February 2020, we announced the initial clinical data from the study which showed that ADXS-503 has been safe and tolerable with potential signs of clinical activity in 4 of 7 evaluable patients achieving stable disease in the refractory setting.
-In addition, the first patient evaluated in Part B who previously progressed on pembrolizumab showed stable disease with a 25% reduction in a site lesion.
+Research and development costs associated with our hotspot mutation-based therapies for the three months ended April 30, 2020 decreased approximately \$0.1 million to \$0.9 million compared to the same period in 2019.
+The decrease is attributable to the startup costs associated with the initiation of the Phase 1/2 clinical trial during the prior period.
+We have completed enrollment in Part A, in monotherapy, and Part B, in combination with pembrolizumab at five sites across the U.S. In February 2020, and further updated in May 2020, we announced the initial clinical data from the study which showed that ADXS-503 has been safe and tolerable with potential signs of clinical activity in four out of the seven evaluable patients achieving stable disease in the refractory setting.
+In addition, the first two patients evaluated in Part B who previously progressed on pembrolizumab showed stable disease with a 25% reduction in a site lesion in the first patient and a sustained partial response observed in the second patient.
 We anticipate reporting additional information from this study as it becomes available throughout 2020.